zengxingchen/ChartQA-MLLM/README.md

 * Our model weights are available at the [huggingface link](https://huggingface.co/lewy666/llava-hr-ChartInstruction/tree/main).
 ## To-dos
 - [ ] Write a walk-through tutorial about this repo.
-- [ ] Need fix: some library paths and relevant file paths may be wrong.
-- [ ] Need fix: potential copyright and metadata issues exist in filtered data.

 <details>
   <summary>Data Gallery</summary>